Three Forks man charged with incest

 BOZEMAN - A Three Forks man is charged with incest and failing to register as a sex offender.

-Court documents say Donald Lopez Garza, 40, is accused of repeatedly sexually assaulting two young girls for several years.
-Their mother also suspects that Garcia used Ambien in an attempt to drug one of the victims.
+Court documents say a 40-year-old man, is accused of repeatedly sexually assaulting two young girls for several years.
+Their mother also suspects that he used Ambien in an attempt to drug one of the victims.

-The mother and girls came forward and reported Garza last year.
+The mother and girls came forward and reported the suspect last year.
 After an investigation, he was arrested on June 20.

 Arresting officers say he is a registered sex offender due to a prior conviction, and was not living at his registered address as required by law.